Because Our Cause is Just

-WLP is pleased to release our new documentary, Because Our Cause Is Just, on the backlash against women's rights in the Middle East/North Africa region during this period of political transition.
-Click here to view the film.
+In 2013, WLP released our documentary, Because Our Cause Is Just, on the backlash against women's rights in the Middle East/North Africa region during the period of political transition during surrounding the "Arab Spring."

 In WLP’s film, From Fear to Freedom: Ending Violence Against Women, leading experts and activists from across the globe discuss the root causes of gender-based violence, share strategies to combat it, and provide inspiring accounts of the important milestones already achieved through the international women’s movement.

 Africa, Americas, Asia, Human Rights, Middle East, Stop Violence Against Women, 2014 eNews, Egypt, India, Victories over Violence, Malaysia

 Activists, researchers, and supporters from 40 countries took part in WLP’s 2nd global online event, “Exposing the Realities of Combatting Sexual Harassment: Activists from around the World Unite to Share their Stories,” on November 19, 2014.